I enjoy doing DIY projects around the house. It's a great way to make use of free time.

 For a small shelving idea, recess shelves into the wall, between the studs.
 This works because the shelves won’t protrude from the wall, so they won’t take up any valuable air space at all.

 - Add Transparent Objects: The furniture you choose for the room should be light in color.
 Even better, use clear or transparent objects when you can, like glass-topped tables for living rooms and dining rooms, and clear shower doors or shower curtains in a bathroom.
 When your eyesight meets a transparent object, your line of vision continues.
 When your sight reaches an opaque object, however, your line of vision at that particular point stops.

 - Try Shiny Furniture: Shiny metals also reflect light, so you might want to consider using a chrome coffee table or end tables.
 If such modern pieces don’t match your scheme, choose furniture that’s painted a light color.
 If the painted surface has a gloss finish, a lot of light will be reflected.

-Choose a few simple pieces of functional furniture with clean lines that are roughly the same height.
+- Choose Simple Pieces: Choose a few simple pieces of functional furniture with clean lines that are roughly the same height.
 Shorter pieces will probably work better.
 The furniture you choose for the room should have a smooth flow.
 For example, a sectional sofa is better than a sofa and a loveseat.
 Dark, heavy, ornate furniture often overwhelms a small room, so keep that in mind.
 The same usually goes for large, bold prints on fabrics, so it’s better to choose solid colors or small prints or small geometric designs.

-Curtains and Drapes for Small Rooms
+Tip #7: Curtains and Drapes for Small Rooms

 This might surprise you, but curtains or drapes can have a significant impact on the overall look of a room where space is a concern.
 To make a small room look bigger, choose a fabric that’s a shade lighter than the walls.
 Slim, tailored floor-length curtains or drapes will add the illusion of height to a room, creating a more spacious feel.
 Thin fabrics will add a sense of airiness.